 The novel design of the DSO means that graduates will develop a unique set of tools which will allow them to be more effective in whatever endeavor they choose to pursue upon graduation, whether it is working with development organizations or government agencies, or pursuing either a disciplinary-based or multi-disciplinary doctoral degree.
 This is because they will be experts within their respective fields who have successfully incorporated research from other fields into their coursework and research.
 In other words, the ultimate goal of the DSO is to give graduates a multi-disciplinary background through practice, based on the assumption that to truly engage in multi-disciplinary endeavors, you must first have a firm grasp of what working in various different disciplines actually entails.

-All students enrolled in the DSO are required to take McGill's graduate-level course in International Development Studes, INTD 657, Development Studies Seminar.
+All students enrolled in the DSO are required to take McGill's graduate-level course in International Development Studes, INTD 657, Development Studies Seminar, in the first year of their program.
 The seminar is uniquely designed to break down disciplinary boundaries by bringing together students from six different departments to engage in active discussions on the cutting edge issues in development studies.
-The seminar will be co-taught by two professors from different departments, reinforcing the seminar’s cross-disciplinary nature and exposing students to the widest range of perspectives possible.

 The DSO’s cross-disciplinary perspective will be further reinforced in the students’ final Research Essay or Thesis.
 Topics will be approved by the DSO coordinating committee and students will be required to approach their subject from several disciplinary perspectives.
 Consistent with each participating department’s regulations, students will also be encouraged to seek supervision or guidance from professors outside their departmental discipline.